Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Examples

 To understand the nature of the asymmetric solution, we make the following observation: Consider the discrete map

 Clearly, the symmetric solutions to Equation~\ref{eq:selfconsist} correspond to the fixed points of this map, $z^*=\beta g(z^*)$.
-Furthermore, it is easy to see that asymmetric solutions of Equation~\ref{eq:selfconsist}, if they exist, correspond to the attractors of the map~\ref{eq:map} with period $T=2$.
-And conversely, if Equation~\ref{eq:selfconsist} allows an asymmetric solution, then the map~\ref{eq:map} necessarily has an attractor with period $T=2$.
-A simple inspection shows that for $a<0$, $|b|<|a|$ such attractors exist, as shown schematically in Figure~\ref{fig:Lin4}.
+Furthermore, it is easy to see that asymmetric solutions of Equation~\ref{eq:selfconsist}, if they exist, correspond to the cycles of the map~\ref{eq:map} with period $l=2$.
+And conversely, if Equation~\ref{eq:selfconsist} allows an asymmetric solution, then the map~\ref{eq:map} necessarily has a cycle with period $l=2$.
+A simple inspection shows that for $a<0$, $|b|<|a|$ such cycle exist for certain $\beta$, as shown schematically in Figure~\ref{fig:Lin4}.
+Note that the asymmetric solution appears at some critical value of $\beta$.
+To understand why this is the case, recall that the steady state profile is the minimizer of the free energy.
+When $\beta \rightarrow 0$, the minimization of the free energy is analogous to maximizing the entropy, which results in a uniform distributions with $\gamma_1=\gamma_2 = 0$.
+For finite but sufficiently small $\beta$, the minimization is still dominated by the entropy term, thus, the steady state profiles for both agents will be close to the the uniform distribution.
+If one increases $\beta$, however, the role of the entropic term decreases, until, at some critical $\beta$ the second asymmetric solution appears.